courselabs/docker/labs/images/README.md

 docker image ls --filter reference=ubuntu --filter reference=dockerfun/base
 ```

-> You'll see they all have the same ID - they're actually aliases of one image
+> You'll see they all have the same ID - they're actually all aliases for a single image

 ## Commands and entrypoints